Karetski/Comparity/README.md

 # Comparity

-Simple and convenient comparator with multiple conditions.
+Simple and convenient comparator with multiple conditions support and conditions chaining.

 ## Installation